 - For these, I sewed the first label onto another scrap of fabric, using pinking shears around the edges, just for an extra pop of color!

 And there you go!
-FOUR ways to make clothing labels to go with the HP x360’s FOUR modes!
+FOUR ways to make clothing labels.
 I hope this post inspired you to make your own labels!